Amartus/LsoBlendingTool/README.md

             Model which will be hosting product specific extensions (e.g.
             MEFProductConfiguration)

-        -p <product specifications>, --product-spec <product specifications>
-            sets of product specification you would like to integrate

-            This option is part of the group 'allOrSelective' from which only one option may be specified

         --strict-mode
             Verify that model to be augmented allows for extension (contains